 Importance for the Hera Group and monitoring of this aspect

 Corruption and fraud pose a significant risk to business activities as they can significantly compromise the company's reputation and image and cause significant financial damage.
-HERA promotes the combating of corruption by taking a “zero tolerance” stance towards corruption and fraud in any form, reiterated both in the Code of Ethics, updated in 2019, and in the Corruption prevention model.
-Furthermore, Hera Spa, again in 2019, obtained Iso 37001 certification for the Management system for the prevention of corruption.
+HERA promotes the combating of corruption by taking a “zero tolerance” stance towards corruption and fraud in any form, reiterated both in the Code of Ethics, updated in 2025, and in the Corruption prevention model.
+Furthermore, Hera Spa, in 2019, obtained Iso 37001 certification for the Management system for the prevention of corruption.

 Hera's commitment applies to both employees and third parties (e.g. consultants, suppliers and business partners), through appropriate preventive measures, a disciplinary system and specific ethical clauses that all employees and third parties must accept and adopt.